fbpx

 The Biden administration recently announced a program that would reduce or wipe away $10,000 of student loan debt for individuals who make less than $125,000 annually and up to $20,000 for borrowers who received Pell Grants.
 This news can have a huge impact on the financial lives of millions of Americans, including the ability to purchase a home.

-This is because erasing $10,000 to $20,000 of student loan debt could lower an individual’s DTI, the figure that shows lenders how much of your income is tied to debt payments.
-Lowering your DTI could mean the difference between being approved or denied a mortgage loan.
-In addition, extra money that would have otherwise gone towards monthly student debt can now be used to save for a down payment and other costs associated with buying a home.
+Erasing $10,000 to $20,000 of student loan debt could lower an individual’s DTI, the figure that shows lenders how much income ties to debt payments.
+Lowering DTI determines the difference between approval or denial a mortgage loan.
+In addition, utilizing the extra money that would have otherwise gone towards monthly student debt assists with down payments and other costs associated with buying a home.

 If you’re curious about what lowering or eliminating your student loan debt means for your dreams of homeownership, contact a Silverton Mortgage loan originator today.
 One of our team members would be happy to look at your unique financial circumstances and discuss all your mortgage options.